ajanes/squirrel/README.md

 # Squirrel

 Squirrel is a web server to collect and distribute data.
-It provides four methods:
+It provides two methods:

-  * /api/write: stores a call of a method
+  * /api/write: stores data
-  * /api/read: retrieves all data present in the system
+  * /api/read: reads data
-  * /api/read_one: retrieves the number of records collected for a given method
-  * /api/compute: invokes an analysis, in this initial version it just aggregates the collected data counting it per method

 ## How to run squirrel